In accordance with 29 V.S.A. (Vermont Statues Annotated) §§ 171; Responsibility for Security:

 - Tabletop Exercise - table-based discussion of various issues in response to a hypothetical, simulated emergency.

 CPR/AED Training - Because a small fee ($6.70 per employee) for this course that will be back-charged to the employee's department, the department's business office approval is required prior to the training.
 Please call our office 802-828-5553 for more information and scheduling.
-This is not avilable virtually, but can be provided with COVID safety measures in person.
+This is not available virtually, but can be provided with COVID safety measures in-person.

 Once an EPP is complete and training has occured, we can conduct an Emergency Drill*.